|Date of incident:

 The interrogator removed the tie and the blindfold and interrogated me for about 15 minutes.
 He accused me of the same accusation and I continued to deny the accusations.
 The interrogator had a tape recorder in the room.
 He then printed out my statement in Hebrew and asked me to sign it.
 I signed it without understanding what it said.
 I was then photographed and fingerprinted and taken back to the other room.

 At around 11:00 p.m.
-I was transferred to Ofer prison.
-At Ofer I was strip searched and taken to the juvenile section.
+I was transferred to Ofer prison, near Jerusalem.
+At Ofer I was strip searched before being taken to the juvenile section.

 I was released from Ofer on 20 October 2015, at around 11:00 p.m. and my father was waiting for me outside the prison.
 We arrived home at around 1:00 a.m.
 I wasn’t given a date for the next hearing and I don’t know whether my file has been closed or not.